boxmein/CarND-Unscented-Kalman-Filter-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project

+## Run this project

+    # 1. Get the Udacity Term2 Simulator
+    # 2.
+    mkdir build; cd build; cmake ..; make; ./UnscentedKF

+## Description

 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project reburic.
+In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy LIDAR and radar measurements.
+Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
+This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.